TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 The Add Recipe Page is only available to Logged In Users.
 On this page a simple form is provided to Add the recipe providing all the necessary input fields.
 Title, Description, Serves, Prep Time, Cooking Time, Ingredients , Method and a Image section that allows the user to upload an Image of the Recipe by Choose File Button.
+Within the Ingredients & Method Section the ability to create Rich Text is supplied giving the user / Author the ability to be a bit more creative should they so choose.
 A sumbit button and a Cancel button are provided to the user.

 [Back to top ⇧](#contents)